What is sciatica?

-Lie with your knees bent, and cup your hands behind your head or stretch your arms to the side.
-Flatten your
+Lie on your back with your knees bent, and put your hands behind your head or stretch your arms to the side.

-lower back to the floor.
-Hold this position for five to 10 seconds.
+Flatten your lower back to the floor.
+Hold this position for five to ten seconds.
 Rest and repeat.
-Do five to 10 times.
+Do five to ten times.

 What can happen if I ignore sciatica?